What is OSPF?

-ospf is a solution for the modeling and coding process in developing complex operational research algorithm software, along with its development components.
-It aims to provide a modeling approach based on Domain Driven Design (DDD), enabling users to efficiently develop and maintain mathematical models, solution algorithms, and their implementation code throughout the entire software lifecycle.
+OSPF is a solution and development component for modeling and coding processes in complex operations research optimization algorithms.
+OSPF aims to provide a modeling approach based on Domain-Driven Design (DDD), enabling users to simply and efficiently develop and maintain mathematical models, solution algorithms, and their implementation code throughout the entire software lifecycle.

-The implementation for each host language can be found in the following code repository directories:
+Implementations for various host languages can be found in the following code repository directories:

-When building complex systems, software engineers intentionally or unintentionally apply numerous cognitive models.
-It is precisely these effective cognitive models that enable us to construct today's highly intricate information systems, ushering us into the era of digital intelligence.
-These cognitive models include, but are not limited to: abstraction, layering, divide-and-conquer, evolution, protocols, and more.
-They are now ubiquitous in the architectural design of our various information systems.
+When software engineers build complex systems, they consciously or unconsciously apply numerous cognitive models.
+It is these effective cognitive models that help us construct today's incredibly complex information systems, ushering us into the digital intelligence era.
+These cognitive models include but are not limited to: abstraction, layering, divide and conquer, evolution, protocols, etc., which are already pervasive in the architectural design of our various information systems.

-During the execution of cognitive tasks, we inevitably need to temporarily store and process information, a process that engages what cognitive psychology refers to as working memory —— the central hub of human cognition.
-However, working memory has its limits; in other words, there is a cap on the number of things we can process simultaneously.
-It is generally believed that we can handle up to four "chunks" at a time.
+During the execution of cognitive tasks, we certainly need to temporarily store and process information resources.
+This process utilizes what cognitive psychology calls working memory, the human cognitive center.
+However, working memory has capacity limitations, meaning we can only simultaneously cognize a limited number of things, generally considered to be at most 4 "chunks".
 These "chunks" can be numbers, letters, words, or other forms.
-Yet, once we master a mathematical or scientific technique, or a certain concept, the space it occupies in working memory shrinks.
-The freed-up mental capacity then allows us to more easily handle other ideas.
+However, if we master a mathematical or scientific technique, or a concept, it occupies less space in working memory.
+The freed brain space then allows us to more easily handle other ideas.

-So, how is abstraction applied in our software architecture design?
-Simply put, abstraction involves assembling basic elements into a composite element and then using that composite element directly.
-Below, we can see three code snippets that express the same semantic meaning—comparing the sizes of two rectangles—with progressively increasing levels of abstraction.
+So how is abstraction applied to our software structure design?
+Simply put, abstraction is assembling some basic elements into a composite element, then directly using that composite element.
+We can see the following three code segments, which express the same semantics: comparing the area sizes of two rectangles.
+Their abstraction level gradually increases.

 fn main() {